 See also: The Early Anabaptists Part I

-Note: This article was taken from a lecture given by Eberhard Arnold on November 10, 1935 and was first printed in English as the booklet The Early Anabaptists (Plough Publishing House, 1970).
+Note: This article was taken from a lecture given by Eberhard Arnold on November 10, 1935 and was first printed in English as the booklet The Early Anabaptists (Rifton, NY: Plough, 1970).
+See the original lecture transcript in our digital archive.

 Article edited for length and clarity.